2nd Battalion, 8th Cavalry Regiment 1967-68

 dangerously close to their own positions.
 The casualty figures for these two battalions were158 killed and 402 wounded in action.

-During the afternoon of 19 November, Bravo Company started moving from vicinity of coordinates 098214 towards Hill 1034, located at coordinates 109223.
-Bravo Company was not aware of any intelligence indicating that enemy forces had established extensive fortifications on Hill 1034.
-For their defense of Hill 1034 and to survive massive bombardments by US artillery and air-strikes, enemy forces had established a horseshoe defense consisting of an elaborate bunker system with connecting tunnels and the whole complex was skillfully camouflaged.
-Immediately prior to the beginning of this firefight, the lead elements of Blackfoot Platoon had reached the southern tip of Hill 1034 and had started occupying hasty defense positions, while the remainder of Bravo Company continued to close on Hill 1034.
-It is highly likely that Blackfoot approached Hill 1034 from one direction, while Cheyenne was the lead platoon for the remainder of Bravo Company who approached Hill 1034 from another direction.
-The command group with Captain Decker and his radio operator, SP4 Fowler, was located with Cheyenne.
 This was the situation when Bravo came under intense and accurate fire from enemy forces occupying fortified positions on Hill 1034.
 It all started abruptly when enemy forces engaged Blackfoot from well-camouflaged fighting positions and our first casualty was Lieutenant Rodreick.
-In the course of a very short period, Bravo Company sustained 10 casualties, representing 9% of our field strength.
+In the course of a short period, Bravo Company sustained 10 casualties, representing 9% of our field strength.
 Among those killed in action was Captain David Decker, Commanding Officer of Bravo Company; Specialist William Fowler, Captain Decker’s radio operator; and Lieutenant Ronald Rodreick, Blackfoot Platoon Leader.
 Specialist Thomas Olearnick, who was the pointman for Cheyenne on the approach to Hill 1034, was listed as missing in action but his status was later changed to “died while missing”.
-Based on a letter written home by one of our troopers, Bravo Company had a total of six troopers who were wounded during this action and medevaced by special helicopters.
+Based on a letter written home by one of our troopers, Bravo Company had a total of six troopers wounded during this action and they were medevaced by helicopters.
 Aztec Platoon was in a position to provide covering fire while Blackfoot and Cheyenne withdrew from the top of Hill 1034 with our casualties.
+The assault on Hill 1034 was suspended while we evacuated all of our casualties and it was also necessary to reorganize due to the loss of several leaders.

-Early in the morning of 20 November, Captain Peter O’Sullivan assumed command of Bravo Company and landed at the company location in the vicinity of coordinates 098214, with three replacement platoon leaders; Lt.
-Thomas Beach, Lt.
-Gus Pappas and Lt.
-Charles Ready.
+Early in the morning of 20 November, Captain Peter O’Sullivan assumed command of Bravo Company and landed at the company location at ZB 110210 with two replacement platoon leaders; Lt.
+Thomas Beach (Cheyenne) and Lt.
+Gus Pappas (Mohawk).
 On the same date, Lt.
-Thomas De Young was transferred from Charlie to Bravo Company to provide Bravo Company with a combat experienced platoon leader.
-Lt Bill Berry, a former platoon leader (Aztec?), had become the Company Executive Officer on 16 November.
-Another former platoon leader
+Thomas De Young (Blackfoot) was transferred from Charlie to Bravo Company to provide Bravo Company with a combat experienced platoon leader.
+Another replacement platoon leader, Lt.
+Charles Ready (Aztec), joined Bravo Company sometime during the afternoon of 19 Nov.
+The former platoon leader of Aztec, Lt.
+Bill Berry, was assigned duties as Bravo Company Executive Officer on 16 November.
+Another former platoon leader (Cheyenne) of Bravo Company, Lt.
+Alfred Lehman, was assigned to our Battalion Headquarters Company with an effective date of 21 November.

 Thanks to Ralph Mercado